jimeh/kotaku-uk-rss/README.md

 So [Kotaku UK](http://www.kotaku.co.uk) does not have an RSS feed right now.
-And as I'm still teaching myself [Go](http://golang.org/), I figured it would be a fun small project to build a scraper that serves up an RSS feed for my personal use.
+And as I'm still teaching myself [Go](http://golang.org/), I figured it would be a fun small project to hack together a small scraper that serves up an RSS feed for my personal use.

 ## Building/Running